 Pumpkins can be readily available in the market year-round.
 Buy completely developed, whole pumpkin fruit instead of its sections.
-Look for mature fruit that features a fine woody note on tapping, heavy in hand and stout stem.
-Avoid the one with wrinkled surface, cuts and bruises.
+Look for mature fruit that features a fine woody note on tapping, heavy in hand, and stout stem.
+Avoid the ones with wrinkled surfaces, cuts, and bruises.

 Once at home, ripe, mature pumpkin may be stored for many weeks to come under a cool, well-ventilated place at room temperature.
 However, cut sections should be placed inside the refrigerator where it can keep well for a few days.

-Some hybrid varieties usually subjected to insecticide powder or spray.
-Therefore, wash them thoroughly under running water in order to remove dirt, soil and any residual insecticides/fungicides.
+Some hybrid varieties are usually subjected to insecticide powder or spray.
+Therefore, wash them thoroughly under running water in order to remove dirt, soil, and any residual insecticides/fungicides.

-Cut the stem end and slice the whole fruit into two halves.
+Cut the stem end, and slice the whole fruit into halves.
 Remove inner net-like structure and set aside seeds.
 Then cut the flesh into desired sizes.
-In general, small cubes preferred in cooking preparations.
+In general, small, uniform wedges are preferred in cooking.

 Almost all the parts of the pumpkin plant; fruit, leaves, flowers, and seeds, are edible.